 What is nature, and therefore a garden, without fire?
 Fire is a necessary element in the world of nature and should be respected in the garden.
 Many trees cannot even release their seeds without the heat of a fire.
-This simple DIY fire pit by ‘Must Add Fabric Softener’ is another good example of the simplicity of using concrete block.
-And for all of you who have heard these fire pits are dangerous, read their take on this… which I happen to agree with.
+This simple DIY cinder block fire pit by ‘Must Add Fabric Softener‘ is another good example of the simplicity of using concrete block.
+And for all of you who have heard these fire pits are dangerous, read their take on this on their post… which we happen to agree with.

-This easy fire pit was done by ‘The Dirty Loft’, and he also addresses the “concrete block will explode” controversy… BTW… Lowe’s themselves list these blocks as fire resistant.
+This easy DIY cinder block fire pit was done by ‘The Dirty Loft‘, and he also addresses the “concrete block will explode” controversy… BTW… Lowe’s themselves list these blocks as fire resistant.

 This DIY cinder block bench was created by ‘Decoist‘ during their front porch makeover, and has a complete tutorial.
 They also show several different variations of adding the planter sections.

-From a Pinterest user, this bench follows the same principles…
+From a Pinterest user, this cinder block bench follows the same principles…

 From ‘The Info Mine‘, I love the Southwest look of this DIY cinder block planter wall… They used ‘Deck Restore’ to seal and add the color.